adlinadev/menu-rahmah-sentiment-analysis/README.md

 ---

 ## How to Explore
 1. Open `powerbi/dashboard.pbix` in **Power BI Desktop**.
-2. Optional: Load `data/sample_tweets_dummy.csv` to see the column structure.
+2. Optional: Load `data/sample_tweets_dummy.csv` to view column structure.

 ---

-## Notes
+## Notes / Disclaimer

-- The **dashboard is fully functional**, but the underlying raw dataset is omitted for privacy.
+- The dashboard is fully functional, but the underlying raw dataset is omitted for privacy.
 - Dummy dataset is provided solely to illustrate **data structure and workflow**.

 ---

 ## License
 This project is for demonstration purposes only.